 What is CE Marking?

-CE Marking (also known as CE mark) is a mandatory marking for certain products sold within the European Economic Area (EEA) since 1985.
+CE Marking for medical devices are a mandatory marking for certain products sold within the European Economic Area (EEA) since 1985.
 The letters “CE” are the abbreviation of the French phrase “Conformité Européene” which literally means “European Conformity”.
 The CE marking certifies that your product has met EU health, safety, and environmental requirements, which ensure consumer safety.
-It shows that your product complies with EU legislation and enables the free movement of products within the European market.
+It shows that your product complies with EU Legislation and enables the free movement of products within the European market.

 Is my Medical Device and Instruments subject to CE Marking?